 There are many hotels further into the heart of town.
 Just expect more traffic congestion if you stay downtown.

 We did not need to use a map or a GPS.
-We literally pulled out of the hotel parking lot and drove until we saw signs for the parks.
+We pulled out of the hotel parking lot and drove until we saw signs for the parks.
 It was so convenient.

 The drive from the hotel to Carlsbad Caverns is only about 25 minutes.
 Traffic is minimal.
 It is an easy, relaxing drive.

-Where to eat
+Where to Eat

-Blue House Bakery & Cafe – Looking for good coffee, pastries and breakfast sandwiches?
+Are you looking for good coffee, pastries, and breakfast sandwiches?
 Blue House Bakery & Cafe has you covered.
-This colorful place has the look and feel of an old house.
+This colorful shop has the look and feel of an old house.
 The service is fast and friendly.

-KaleidoScoops offers hand-dipped ice cream, sandwiches and waffle fries.
-They have quite a variety of ice cream flavors.
-The locals seem to be loco for the waffle fries.
-We were already stuffed from the ice cream and did not have any room left in our bellies.
-Next time we will try the waffle fries to see what all the fuss is about.
+The locals are loco for the waffle fries.
+We were stuffed with ice cream and had no room in our bellies.
+Next time, we will try the waffle fries to see what all the fuss is about.

-Make the loop
+Make the Loop

 Locals asked if we were making the loop.
 Yes, we are!